hoto/micro-twitter/README.md

 # Micro Twitter

-A console-based micro scale twitter in Java.
+A console-based micro twitter in Java.

-On windows use `gradlew.bat` instead of `./gradlew` to build.

 ### Usage: